Find providers

 Find a Healthy Distraction

 Healthy distractions can help stop your mind from racing and break a cycle of overthinking.
 One of the fastest ways to get out of your head is to “get into” your body.
 Any safe physical activity will do, such as swimming, dancing, hiking, lifting weights, or even going for a walk.
-Anything that requires dynamic movement should help because exercise releases endorphins—feel-good hormones that combat stress.
+Anything that requires dynamic, physical movements should help because exercise releases endorphins—feel-good hormones that combat stress.
+But, exercise carefully as routines which give you time to think, like running or cycling, may not be distracting enough to prevent overthinking.

 Getting creative may also help.
 Cooking, making art, playing an instrument, or writing poetry or fiction take up focus and produce stress-reducing hormones.
 Spending time with friends or loved ones is also a good idea, especially if you notice the urge to isolate yourself.
 Your loved ones may even be able to provide an objective point of view and help you process some of your worries.